The Bullshit Asymmetry Principle: Torturing Statistics

 It must be something about this time of year for all the idiotic anti-vaping, anti-nicotine or anti-anything, to crawl out from under whatever rock they’ve been hiding under and spout a tranche of utter bullshit before scuttling back to their safe space, complete with a shiny new grant to cook up more bullshit.

-Today saw the on-line release of three, well actually two – one of them was an opinion piece – papers in the Journal of the American Academy of Pediatrics.
+Today saw the on-line release of three, well two, actually - one of them was an opinion piece - papers in the Journal of the American Academy of Pediatrics.
 It seems that AAP are ever so friendly with a certain rotund “professor” at UCSF, as one of these papers is his.

 Of course, his paper doesn’t add anything meaningful to the science already out there.
 All this one does is rehash the figures and stats from the National Youth Tobacco Survey.
 Up until 2014.
 It doesn’t even take into account the data collected in the last two years.
 There’s a reason for that of course; it’d skew his preconception.